Remy25580/Remy25580/README.md

 ###

-<p align="left">I'm a Full-Stack Developper from Dijon<br><br>- 📚 I'm currently a student learning developpement at CODA school<br>- ⚡ In my free time I like to learn, in various domains, play music, or try things about code</p>
+<p align="left">I'm a Full-Stack Developper from Dijon<br><br>- 📚 I'm currently a student learning developpement at CODA school<br>- ⚡ In my free time I like to learn, in various domains, do sports, play music, or try things about code</p>

 ###